 MATH 1520 Calculus II

-Continuation of Math 131.
+Continuation of MATH 1510.
 A brief review of the definite integral and Fundamental Theorem of Calculus.
 Techniques of integration, applications of the integral, sequences and series, Taylor polynomials and series, and some material on differential equations.
-Prerequisite: Math 131 or a B or better in a one-year high school calculus course, or permission of the department.

 Typical periods offered: Fall, Spring, Summer